umutcalikyilmaz/STILO/README.md

 The Weighted Max-Cut Problem extends the Max-Cut formulation by allowing edge weights to assume real values.

-The example C++ code used to create Weighted Max Cut Problem instances using all necessary problem data in STILO is given below.
+The example C++ code used to create Weighted Max-Cut Problem instances using all necessary problem data in STILO is given below.

 ```c++
 STILO::WeightedMaxCutProblem wmcp(